Eczbek/xieite/docs/geometry/Polygon/operatorEquals.md

 ### Parameters
 - `polygon` - A `xieite::geometry::Polygon` constant reference
 ### Return value
-- `bool` - Whether or not the compared shapes are equal
+- A `bool` - Whether or not the compared shapes are equal